 9. Do Avoid Poor Grammar and Spelling

 Few things reduce your credibility as quickly as grammar mistakes and spelling errors.
-If you feel like you’re chances of making these types of mistakes are high, you can prep your social media updates in a document or spreadsheet in order to do a quick check before you hit “share.”
+If you feel like your chances of making these types of mistakes are high, you can prep your social media updates in a document or spreadsheet in order to do a quick check before you hit “share.”

 10. Don’t Be Spammy

 It’s important to clear out spam from your own followers, as well as monitor your own actions and how they might be perceived by others.
 For example, not every Twitter follower is a flesh-and-blood person, so you should take time every couple of months to weed them out.
 So, how will you know if they’re fake?
 If they’re following 20,000 people but only have 12 followers, chances are it’s a fabricated profile.
 On the other hand, don’t join 20 LinkedIn groups just to post the same self-promotional message in all of them.
 That’s just rude, and no one likes rude people.

 There you have them, the 10 do’s and don’ts of managing your business presence on social media.
 We hope you found them helpful!
 Do you have any questions or any great tips you’d like to add?
 Feel free to comment or e-mail us!